Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.

 3. Visible Color that Lasts

-I’m impressed at how Cezanne leaves behind an obvious shade of color while still being totally natural-looking.
+I’m impressed by how Cezanne blusher is able to leave behind an obvious shade of color while still looking very natural.
 This color is also very lasting, allowing me to skip touch-up on most days.

 I bought it because it was sold in a classy Aeon Rycom Mall and not off the streets.

-SG Promo: Watsons Singapore often offers attractive discounts of Cezanne products, sometimes up to 50% off.
+SG Promo: Watsons and Guardian often offer attractive discounts of Cezanne products, sometimes up to 50% off.
 This would make the price only slightly higher than those in Japan.
 Watch out for the sales!

 5. Many Colors to Choose From

-There are 11 colors to choose from, out of which two are matte.
-To someone who can be really indecisive, I was glad to see a product label indicating the best-selling color when I got it in Japan.
+There are many colours to choose from (especially in Japan).
+To someone who can be really indecisive, I was glad to see a product label indicating the best-selling color while shopping in Japan.
 It is color #01, a pink shade with a subtle peach tone.

 Cezanne Natural Cheek N #01